 - dictate unreasonable and burdensome customer contact requirements;

-- impose underwriting requirements and regulate the service as a credit product; or
+- impose underwriting requirements and regulate the service as a credit product;

-- result in unintended consequences such as an increase in the number of returned check and/or ACH debit transactions for consumers.
+- or result in unintended consequences such as an increase in the number of returned check and/or ACH debit transactions for consumers.

 Increased and ongoing regulatory scrutiny of consumer overdraft payment programs has affected many aspects of how community banks offer these services to consumers, as well as how they monitor and manage these services.

-Overly burdensome legislation and regulation will hurt consumers.
-Attempts to impose price controls or caps on the number of overdraft fees a bank may assess on a consumer would cause banks to reject more transactions that would create a negative balance in an account – doing a disservice to the consumer and placing new burdens on check processors and payment systems that would have to handle returned checks.
+Overly burdensome legislation and regulation of deposit account services, such as overdraft protection, will hurt consumers.
+Discretionary or ad hoc programs – in which bank staff evaluates overdrafts on a case-by-case basis – are services that customers expect from their local bank and should not be subject to the same rules and limitations as automated programs, which are often developed and operated by third-parties.
+In addition, attempts to impose price controls or caps on the number of overdraft fees a bank may assess on a consumer would cause banks to reject more transactions that would create a negative balance in an account – doing a disservice to the consumer and placing new burdens on check processors and payment systems that would have to handle returned checks.
 This alternative for a consumer – merchant returned check fees, possible credit report and check verification system blemishes, collections hassle, embarrassment, and the potential reliance on payday lenders – is far worse than incurring an overdraft fee.

-Staff contacts: Elizabeth Eurgubian, Viveca Ware, Cary Whaley
+Staff Contact: Cary Whaley